INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it | Politics

 INSIGHT-Unification Church ex-members in Japan rail at politicians who embraced it

 Using information available on legislators’ websites and sources including videos posted online by the church, Reuters identified at least 65 LDP lawmakers - including Abe and 23 from his right-wing faction – who attended church events, sent congratulatory messages, paid membership fees, accepted political donations from its affiliates, or received election help.
-Reuters also spoke with seven former Unification Church followers who described how their families were burdened with heavy donations.
+LDP secretary-general Toshimitsu Motegi said on Thursday a party survey found 179 of its 379 lawmakers had had interactions with the church or its affiliates but that many of them did not understand the link between these exchanges and the church.

 Moon, a self-proclaimed Messiah, died in 2012.
 His church's doctrine still urges its tens of thousands of Japanese members to make donations to atone for atrocities perpetrated during their country's 1910-1945 occupation of Korea.
 According to church dogma, Japan is an Eve nation that, by consorting with the devil, betrayed Korea, portrayed as Adam.

 The suspect in the killing, 41-year-old Tetsuya Yamagami, accused the church of impoverishing his family, according to police.
 In social media posts before the killing, he blamed Abe for supporting the religious group.
-Starting with Abe's grandfather – ex-prime minister Nobusuke Kishi – the church openly cultivated relations with LDP leaders, based on their shared opposition to Communism.
+Starting with Abe's grandfather – ex-Prime Minister Nobusuke Kishi – the church openly cultivated relations with LDP leaders, based on their shared opposition to communism.
 Abe, like many other LDP lawmakers, spoke at church-related events.
-And his government removed the church from a list of organizations monitored by the Public Security Intelligence Agency.
+And his government removed the church from a list of organisations monitored by the Public Security Intelligence Agency.

 The blogger, like four other former church members interviewed by Reuters, asked not to be identified to avoid possible harassment.
 The Unification Church says it no longer accepts donations that cause financial hardship and has curtailed excessive "spiritual sales" of church goods after convictions for the practice a decade ago prompted its then-leader in Japan to resign.